go to main contents

 • Coordination: María Jesús Aguarón García (mariajesus.aguaron(ELIMINAR)@urv.cat)

-• Community organization: AFATE - Terres de l'Ebre Family Alzheimer's Association.
+• Organisation: AFATE - Terres de l'Ebre Family Alzheimer's Association.

 • Summary: Development of a guide to healthy habits for people with Alzheimer's and their families.